kineticsystem/catkin_ws_robot/README.md

 ``rostopic pub -1 /navigation_command pick_objects/NavigationCommand -- drop-off 1.325962 -1.325962``

-The "pick_object_node" additionally sends custom messages of type "OperationStatus" to the topic "/operation_status".
+The "pick_objects_node" additionally sends custom messages of type "OperationStatus" to the topic "/operation_status".
 The message contains a string (either "deployed" or "loaded") and an (x,y) location where the robot is instructed to move.

 Examples of such messages set using rostopic commands: